continuouspipe/continuouspipe/documentation/content/configuration/images.md

 ## Artifacts

 In order to build small images and/or hide secret values requried during the build process, you can use artifacts.
-These artifacts will allow you to share some file or folders between different build steps that will use different Dockerfiles, context and/or build arguments.
+These artifacts will allow you to share files or folders between different build steps that use a combination of Dockerfiles, context and build arguments.

 ![](/images/multi-step-building.png)